vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 * Create a meal week planning
 * Show a photo of today's meal
 * Self-hosting
-* API to show my weekplanning in a Home Assistant dashboard
+* API to show my week planning in a Home Assistant dashboard

 <br>
 Mealie is the open source tool that provides all these functionalities and is active in development.